raito-io/raito-io.github.io/docs/cli/connectors/databricks.md

 Databricks Unity Catalog should be enabled on the account and workspaces, as this is essential to the Raito Databricks plugin.

 ### Authentication
-For the Raito CLI to authenticate to the Databricks account valid user credentials are required.
+Currently, we support OAuth authentication (recommended), as well as, basic authentication by email and password.
-The associated user should be admin in the Databricks account and on all workspaces.
+The associated account should be admin in the Databricks account and on all workspaces.
 There are no required permissions within the Databricks Unity catalog.

+#### OAuth
+Authentication using OAuth, requires a valid `client_id` and `client_secret`.
+The `client_id` and `client_secret` should be provided in the `databricks-client-id` and `databricks-client-secret` parameter respectively.

+#### Basic Authentication
+To authenticate by email and password, email and password can be provided in the `databricks-user` and `databricks-password` parameters respectively.
+We recommend to use basic authentication only for testing purposes.

 ## Databricks-specific CLI parameters